Judicial Interpretation [2025] No. 5

 (5) Other serious circumstances.

-Any act of infringing copyright or copyright-related rights that: (1) fails to obtain authorization from the copyright owner, producer of sound or video recordings, or performer; (2) involves forging or altering licensing documents; or (3) exceeds the scope of authorized use, shall be deemed as "without permission from the copyright owner," "without permission from the producer of sound or video recordings," or "without permission from the performer" under Article 217 of the Criminal Law.
+Rule 11 Any act of infringing copyright or copyright-related rights that: fails to obtain authorization from the copyright owner, producer of sound or video recordings, or performer; involves forging or altering authorization documents; or exceeds the scope of authorization, shall be deemed as "without authorization from the copyright owner," "without authorization from the producer of sound or video recordings," or "without authorization from the performer" under Article 217 of the Criminal Law.

 A natural person, legal entity, or unincorporated organization whose name appears in the customary manner on works or sound/video recordings specified in Article 217 of the Criminal Law shall be presumed to be the copyright owner or producer of such recordings, and the relevant rights shall be presumed to exist in such works or recordings, unless there is evidence to the contrary.

-In cases involving numerous categories of infringed works or sound/video recordings with dispersed rights holders, where there is evidence proving that: the works or recordings were illegally published, reproduced, distributed, or disseminated to the public through information networks; and the publishers, reproducers, distributors, or information network disseminators cannot provide evidence of obtaining permission from copyright owners, recording producers, or performers, such acts may be deemed as "without permission" under Article 217 of the Criminal Law.
-However, these provisions shall not apply where there is evidence proving that: among other senarios, (1) the rights holder has waived their rights; (2) the copyright in the works or rights in the recordings/performances are not protected under China's Copyright Law; or (3) the protection period for such rights has expired.
+In cases involving numerous categories of infringed works or sound/video recordings with dispersed rights holders, where there is evidence proving that: the works or recordings were illegally published, reproduced, distributed, or disseminated to the public through information networks; and the publishers, reproducers, distributors, or information network disseminators cannot provide evidence of obtaining authorization from copyright owners, recording producers, or performers, such acts may be deemed as "without authorization" under Article 217 of the Criminal Law.
+However, these provisions shall not apply where there is evidence proving that: among other circumstances, the rights holder has waived their rights; the copyright in the works or rights in the recordings/performances are not protected under China's Copyright Law; or the protection term for such rights has expired.

-The act of both reproducing and distributing, or reproducing for the purpose of distributing, works or sound/video recordings without authorization from the copyright owner or copyright-related rights holder shall be deemed as "reproduction and distribution" under Article 217 of the Criminal Law.
+Rule 12 The act of both reproducing and distributing, or reproducing for the purpose of distributing, works or sound/video recordings without authorization from the copyright owner or copyright-related rights holder shall be deemed as "reproducing and distributing" under Article 217 of the Criminal Law.

-The act of providing works, sound/video recordings, or performances to the public through wired or wireless means without authorization from the copyright owner or copyright-related rights holder, enabling the public to access them at selected times and locations, shall be deemed as "communicating to the public through an information network" under Article 217 of the Criminal Law.
+The act of providing works, sound/video recordings, or performances to the public through wired or wireless means without authorization from the copyright owner or copyright-related rights holder, enabling the public to access them at selected times and locations, shall be deemed as "disseminating to the public through information networks" under Article 217 of the Criminal Law.

 (1) The illegal business turnover reaches CNY 50,000 or more;